typhdotcom/diaspora/README.md

 **The crucial insight**: No individual button violates the local rule.
 Each one correctly followed the instructions.
 The error is **global** - it's a property of the whole chain, not any particular link.

 You cannot fix this by adjusting individual buttons.
 You'd just move the problem around.
 The twist is stuck in the topology of the situation itself.
+Like a wrinkle in a fitted bedsheet that's slightly too large—you can smooth it down here, but it pops up over there.
+The excess is geometric fact.

 Diaspora models energy as this twist—the measure of impossible demands, the distance between what local rules want and what global consistency allows.

----

-## The Rug Bubble: Why Energy Persists

-Imagine a wall-to-wall carpet with a bubble in it - a lump of excess material.
-You can step on the bubble, pushing it down here.
-But it pops up over there.
-You can chase it around the room endlessly.

-The bubble persists not because there's a law preventing you from destroying it, but because you have **too much carpet for the floor**.
-The excess material is a geometric fact.
-You can redistribute it, but you cannot eliminate it without lifting the carpet at the edges.

-**This is conservation of energy.**

-The bubble (the harmonic component) and the flat floor (the gradient component) are fundamentally different types of structure.
-They live in separate dimensions of possibility-space.
-Moving the bubble around (local adjustments) cannot make it vanish because "flatness" and "bubbliness" are orthogonal properties.
+The twist (harmonic) and the flat configuration (gradient) live in separate dimensions of possibility-space.
+Conservation isn't a law imposed on the system—it's a theorem about dimensional separation.

-In Diaspora, conservation isn't a law imposed on the system.
-It's a theorem about dimensional separation - some aspects of a system live in dimensions that local operations simply cannot reach.

 ---